justicedemocrats/new-site/src/pages/nominate-pages/index.md

   No single candidate can carry this movement for working-class Americans alone.
-  That’s why we’re recruiting candidates from districts all across the country who will take the courage of their convictions -- for a Green New Deal, Medicare for All, $15/hr minimum wage, racial justice, and so much more -- into the 2020 Democratic primary field, and give clear voice to so many working-class Americans who are demanding representation that will fight for them -- not corporate donors.
+  That’s why we’re recruiting candidates from districts all across the country who will take the courage of their convictions -- for a Green New Deal, Medicare for All, racial justice, and so much more -- into the 2020 Democratic primary field and give clear voice to so many working-class Americans who are demanding representation that fights for them -- not corporate donors.

   The days of political theatrics are over.
 We need bold fearless action, now.
   It’s #OurTime.

-  * But we at Justice Democrats can’t find these candidates alone.
+  But we at Justice Democrats can’t find these candidates alone.
 We need your help.
 Along with your friends, family, co-workers, neighbors, former classmates, anyone you know to join and submit nominations here on an ongoing basis.
 You can submit nominations for:

-  * People you think will make great Justice Democrats, and also
+  * **People** you think will make great Justice Democrats, and also

-  * Districts where maybe you don’t know anyone but you think needs a Justice Democrat in the primary field.
+  * **Districts** where maybe you don’t know anyone but you think needs a Justice Democrat in the primary field.

   Thanks for your time, your commitment, and continued support.